tamawy/Ecommerce-Project/README.md

   prefered (chrome, firefox or opera).

   # Note.
-    The project has not been finished yet.
+    *The project has not been finished yet.
+    *"EcommerceProject.sql" file is updataed every database update, so make sure to run the file on the database to get the updated.